andrerferrer/word-cloud-demo/README.md

 rails db:create db:migrate db:seed
 rails s

-# now you can go to http://localhost:3000/
+# now you can go to http://localhost:3000/ and see it there
 ```

 And we're good to go 🤓